 Mixture Production Specification Limits.

 Gradation and Deleterious Content Control.
 The gradation of the aggregate shall be determined from samples taken from the hot bins on batch-type or continuous mixing plants or from the composite cold feed belt on drum mix plants.
 The gradation may also be obtained by sampling the mixture and testing the residual aggregate.
 The deleterious content of the aggregate shall be determined from samples taken from the composite cold feed belt.
 Aggregate samples shall be taken in accordance with AASHTO R 90.
+Aggregate samples shall be taken in accordance with AASHTO R 90.
 The RAP shall be sampled from the RAP feeding system on the asphalt plant.
 Gradation and deleterious shall be taken when directed by the engineer.

 Stone Matrix Asphalt Tolerances.
 In producing mixtures for the project, the plant shall be operated such that no intentional deviations from the job mix formula are made.
 The maximum deviation from the approved job mix formula shall be as follows for SMA mixtures: